Please note that Tapas no longer supports Internet Explorer.

 Royushi sat quietly at the back.

-The assignment zone was an abandoned industrial sector—rusted structures, narrow corridors, poor visibility.
-Perfect for testing Shuryoku control under stress.
+The assignment zone was an abandoned industrial sector—rusted structures, narrow corridors and poor visibility.
+Perfect for testing Shuryoku control under pressure.

 Again, not surprising.

-He moved carefully, conserving energy he didn’t know how to use properly.
-His Shuryoku barely responded when he called for it—faint, sluggish, like a muscle that had never been trained.
+He moved carefully, conserving Shuryoku, which he didn't know how to use properly.
+It barely responded when he called for it—faint, slow, like a muscle that has never been trained.

 That was when the ambush hit.